ankit-raj78/opendaw-lib/README.md

 ## Libraries

+### `std`

+The `std` library serves as a project’s standard module.
+It provides a collection of general-purpose functions and abstractions used throughout any project.

+---

 ### `box`

 The `box` library is designed to represent and manage data in a graph structure.
 This module provides the ability to